fun4seb/GitNotes/2021 ~ Winter/GEOG274/GEOG274 - Week 2.md

 - Separated from the core by the **Gutenberg discontinuity**

 - Stratified by **density** (which is controlled by **temperature**)
-- Ductile
-- Heated by radioactive decay and core
-- Rocks in the warmer and **less dense** inner mantle rise upward where they cool and become rigid as their heat is transfered to the outer mantle
-    - As it cools, the density increases and the rocks begin to sink (convection currents)

 - Divided between a **lower mantle** and an **upper mantle**
     - Lower mantle density: ~4.5 g/cm